“Cast your cares on the Lord and he will sustain you he will never let the righteous be shaken. “

 - Provide Coaching for Teachers- Bring in an outside source to help walk with teachers through the struggles they face each day.
 The consultant can help come up with a game plan to tackle these challenges.
 This could be done in person or virtually.
 Feel free to contact me for ideas on how this could be implemented.

 - Find Ways to Recognize and Compensate High Quality Educators– My school came up with a bi-weekly award for staff members.
 This is a little trophy, some candy, and a gift card to a local coffee shop.
 This is something small, but the public recognition of a job well done is invaluable.

 - Streamline Paperwork- Try to reduce how much paperwork and other items your staff needs to keep track of.
 Make as much as you can available to families on your website.
 Think about the hours of time they are putting into curriculum and planning before sending out more work for your staff.

-My hope is that as we start to see more stress build throughout the school year, educators and district administrators can help to alleviate some of the stress and burn that 76% of educators face each day.
-Let’s be proactive so we can help keep these great educators in our buildings and making a positive impact on the next generation of leaders.
+There is no doubt that teachers are feeling burned out right now.
+We can equip educators and district administrators in alleviating the stress that 76% of educators face each day.
+Let’s be proactive so we can help keep these great educators in our buildings.
+It’s time to equip and make a positive impact on the next generation of leaders.

 Do you go into the classroom on Monday overwhelmed at the week ahead of you?
 The Momentum Monday newsletter is like a Snickers bar for teachers.
 Each week, there is great information for what you need right now in your classroom.
 There are student engagement strategies, teacher self-care, a teacher tech tip, and a Q & A section with actual questions that I have received from teachers.
 Click to view the latest issue of Momentum Monday and subscribe to future issues and view our past issues!